 David Alexander Rahbee is currently Senior Artist in Residence at the University of Washington School of Music in Seattle, where he is director of orchestral activities and teaches conducting.
 He is recipient of the American-Austrian Foundation's 2003 Herbert von Karajan Fellowship for Young Conductors, the 2005 International Richard-Wagner-Verband Stipend, and the Acanthes Centre, Paris, in 2007.

 After apprenticing for several years with renowned musician Nikolaus Harnoncourt in Vienna, Rahbee has made informed performances of music of the 18th century a staple of his performing life, in particular the music of Joseph Haydn.
-He has led performances of dozens of Haydn orchestral works with a variety of professional and student ensembles, including a multimedia project titled “The Haydn Experience” which makes connections across Haydn’s oeuvre through a narrative concert experience.
+He has led performances of dozens of Haydn orchestral works with a variety of professional and student ensembles, on both modern and period instruments, including a multimedia project titled “The Haydn Experience” which makes connections across Haydn’s oeuvre through a narrative concert experience.